pglez82/docker_solid_example/README.md

 127.0.0.1	*.localhost
 ```
 In Windows, the `/etc/hosts` file is usually located at: `c:\Windows\System32\Drivers\etc\hosts`

+The problem here is after stoping the server with `docker stop solidserver`, all the data that could be stored in the pod server will be lost.
+Maybe this is what we want (in case we are doing tests), or maybe we want to make sure that the pods data is stored outside the container.
+For this we will use **volumes** in step 3.

 ## Step 2 - The webapp
 In this step we will prepare our sample webapp.
 Lets first clone the repository: